Content cache settings in macOS Sequoia.

 by · AppleInsider

-Advanced configuration parameters control how your Mac stores cached content.
+Advanced configuration parameters control how your Mac stores cached Apple and iCloud content.
 Here's how to change the settings.

 In order to use content caching on the Mac, you must first enable it in System Settings->General->Sharing->Content Caching.

-When you do this you'll get a sheet allowing you to set what content you want cached: All Content, Shared Content, or iCloud Content.
+When you do this, you'll get a sheet allowing you to set what content you want cached: All Content, Only Shared Content, or Only iCloud Content.

 You can also select whether or not you want to share your internet connection and (if you click the Options button) where to store the content cache and how large it should be.
 After you turn content caching on, you'll be prompted to restart your Mac or other devices.